-Why did you decide to research this family?
+Why did I decide to research this family?

 I have been interested in family history since about 2003.
 William and Mary FULLERTON were the earliest of my ancestors to arrive in Australia.
 I wanted to learn more about what motivated them to leave Ireland before the famine and come to the ‘new’ settlement of Melbourne.
 I knew a lot more about my other ancestors than I did about William and Mary.
 As I began looking into their story, I became very interested and eventually decided that I should preserve their story for future generations.

-What information are you seeking for the project?
+What information am I seeking for the project?

 Contact with other descendants of William and Mary Fullerton

 - Are you a descendant of William and Mary?

 - Would you be interested in contributing to this project?

 - Do you have any photographs, documents, letters or other memorabilia related to the FULLERTONs or connected families?
 Would you be willing to have these photographed or scanned?